 Temperature

-Overall the temperatures in the summer here rarely exceed 80 degrees.
-Winter temperatures are consistently between 30 and 50 with little daytime change.
+Overall, summer temperatures here rarely exceed 80 degrees.
+Winter temperatures are consistently between 30 and 50 degrees with little daytime change.
 Winter is also more consistently cloudy.
 Spring arrives early but can be very windy.
-In Olympic National Park the area closest to Port Angeles is called Hurricane Ridge because of the wind.
+In Olympic National Park, the area closest to Port Angeles is called Hurricane Ridge because of the wind.

 Our visit

-The rain, even the rain shadow, had very little influence on our visit.
+The rain, even the rain shadow, had little influence on our visit.
 We didn’t have any rain because we visited during the peak of the dry season.
 We timed our visit to the Olympic Penisula at the driest time of year.
-Our visit was focused on Olympic National Park and we wanted to spend lots of time in the park.
-If it was raining, then our visit would have been very different.
+Our visit was focused on Olympic National Park, and we wanted to spend a lot of time there.
+If it were raining, then our visit would have been very different.
 We wanted and got to see the park without the rain even though that is not the normal condition.
-In September the park and the entire Olympic Penisula get very little rain.
-After crossing the ferry from Whidbey Island to Port Townsend we spent a week exploring the Port Townsend area.
-After moving from our camp south of Port Townsend we moved as close as I could get to the center of the rain shadow.
+In September, the park and the entire Olympic Penisula get very little rain.
+After crossing the ferry from Whidbey Island to Port Townsend, we spent a week exploring the area.
+After moving from our camp south of Port Townsend, we moved as close as I could to the center of the rain shadow.

 Dungeness

-After that staying in Port Townsend we moved to a county park north of Sequim overlooking the Strait Juan de Fuca.
+After that, staying in Port Townsend, we moved to a county park north of Sequim overlooking the Strait Juan de Fuca.
 Parking our RV at the Dungeness Recreation Area was challenging but not too hard.
 There were plenty of trees to maneuver around.
 The trees weren’t a surprise.
-Even though we were at the center of the rain shadow, they get plenty of moisture for the trees.
+Even though we were at the center of the rain shadow, they got plenty of moisture for the trees.

-I am not anticipating a return visit to the Olympic Penisula soon, but if that happens I have a couple of spots picked out that will have plenty of sunshine.
+I am not anticipating a return visit to the Olympic Penisula soon, but if that happens, I will pick up a couple of spots that will have plenty of sunshine.
 At our site, we had plenty of shade and almost no sun.

 Dungeness National Wildlife Refuge

-We camped at Dungeness Recreation Area.
-It is a very nice campground and shares the same driveway as the Dungeness National Wildlife Refuge.
-Dungeness Recreation Area includes the campground.
+We camped at the Dungeness Recreation Area.
+It is a nice campground with the same driveway as the Dungeness National Wildlife Refuge.
+The campground is included in the Dungeness Recreation Area.
 The wildlife refuge was a very easy walk from our campsite.
-I was very surprised that the wildlife refuge (federal property) was very controlled access including a host who was there to take payment.
-I have been to National Parks that allowed unpaid visits — not this refuge.
+I was very surprised that the wildlife refuge (federal property) had very controlled access, including a host who was there to take payment.
+I have been to National Parks that allowed unpaid visits—not this refuge.
 Camping at the recreation area does not include access to the wildlife refuge.

-Dungeness National Wildlife Refuge is mostly along the beach below the bluff and includes a sand bar that goes five miles out to the New Dungeness Lighthouse.
+Dungeness National Wildlife Refuge is mainly along the beach below the bluff and includes a sand bar five miles from the New Dungeness Lighthouse.
 We took a long walk (hike) along the sand bar for what we thought would be about halfway to the lighthouse.
 After an hour of nonstop walking, we weren’t even close.

-While at Dungeness we visited Olympic National Park, Hurrican Ridge, and Cresent Lake.
+While at Dungeness, we visited Olympic National Park, Hurrican Ridge, and Cresent Lake.
 These locations will be the subject of our next posts.
-In the summer, assuming it is not raining, they are wonderful.
+In the summer, assuming it is not raining, they are lovely.

 Quinault Rainforest and Kestner Homestead